intel/nauta/docs/user-guide/actions/view_user_act.md

 # View All User Activity

-The command `nctl user list` displays all current users and all of their experiments (with status).
-Furthermore, the command shows the following information:
+Use the `nctl user list` command to display all the current users, as well as all of their experiments (with status).
+Furthermore, the command displays the following information:

   * **Name:** user name
   * **Creation date:** the date this user account was created
   * **Date of last submitted job:** experiment
   * **Number of running jobs:** experiments
-  * **Number of queued jobs:** experiments submitted but not yet running
+  * **Number of queued jobs:** experiments submitted, but not yet running

-Administrators _are not_ listed and previously deleted users are not shown.
+Administrators _are not_ listed and previously deleted users _are not_ shown.
 To _create_ a user account, refer to [Creating a User Account](../actions/create_user.md) and to _delete_ a user account, refer to [Deleting a User Account](../actions/delete_user.md).

-Enter the following command:
+Execute the following command:

 `nctl user list`

-Example results are show below (scroll right to see full contents).
+Example results are shown below (scroll right to see the full contents).

 ```